-- a. where we have the consent of the data subject (Article 6 (a)); - b. where it is necessary for compliance with a legal obligation (Article 6 (c)); - c. where processing is necessary to protect the vital interests of the data subject or another person (Article 6(d)); - d. where it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (Article 6 (e)); - e. where processing is necessary for our legitimate interests or the legitimate interests of a third party [Article 6 (f)].
+- a. where we have the consent of the data subject (Article 6 (a)); - b. where it is necessary for compliance with a legal obligation (Article 6 (c)); - c. where processing is necessary to protect the vital interests of the data subject or another person (Article 6(d)); - d. where it is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (Article 6 (e)).